pkulchenko/ZeroBraneStudio/vera-license-agreement.md

 1. This Agreement gives you the right to use a copy of the Software by one user on up to three computers.

-1. ZeroBrane LLC reserves the right to publish a selected list of users of the Software.

-1. ZeroBrane LLC reserves the right to make changes to this License at any time without notice to you.
-It is your responsibility as a user of this Software to periodically return to this page to review the terms and conditions for amendments.
-The amended terms shall take effect automatically the day they are posted on the Website.
-Your continued use of the Software following any amendments will constitute agreement to such amendments.

 1. ZeroBrane LLC will terminate your license to use the Software if, at any time, in its sole discretion, you are not abiding by the terms of the Agreement, including, but not limited to, obscuring or removing any copyright notice as specified in this agreement.
 You may terminate this Agreement at any time by destroying all copies of the Software.
 Termination of this Agreement does not bind ZeroBrane LLC to return you the amount spent for purchase of the Software.

 1. THE SOFTWARE AND DOCUMENTATION, IF ANY, ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE AND DOCUMENTATION.